SimonCropp/Argon/docs/Performance.md

 ## Reuse Contract Resolver

-The `Argon.Serialization.IContractResolver` resolves .NET types to contracts that are used during serialization inside JsonSerializer.
-Creating a contract involves inspecting a type with slow reflection, so contracts are typically cached by implementations of IContractResolver like `Argon.Serialization.DefaultContractResolver`.
+The `Argon.IContractResolver` resolves .NET types to contracts that are used during serialization inside JsonSerializer.
+Creating a contract involves inspecting a type with slow reflection, so contracts are typically cached by implementations of IContractResolver like `Argon.DefaultContractResolver`.

 To avoid the overhead of recreating contracts every time a JsonSerializer is used create the contract resolver once and reuse it.
 Note that if not using a contract resolver then a shared internal instance is automatically used when serializing and deserializing.